YingFengTingYu/PVRTexLib.NET/README.md

 ```
 ### Pre-processing a Texture
 In this example, a file is loaded, the pixel format is checked to determine if it is compressed or packed and transcoded to a usable format if required.
 The texture is then converted into a normal map of the same dimensions and a full MIP map chain is generated.
 Finally the texture is encoded into PVRTC1 four bits per pixel and saved to an output file.
-The memory backing the data pointer returned from GetTextureDataPointer(бн) is tied to the lifetime of the PVRTexture object.
+The memory backing the data pointer returned from GetTextureDataPointer(...) is tied to the lifetime of the PVRTexture object.
 ```csharp
 public static bool ApplySomeProcessing(string inFilePath, string outFilePath) {